 - Accountable for his emotional abuse, deception, manipulation, and gaslighting

 - Continually making restitution for his lies, infidelity, and abuse

 Step 9: Be Kind To Yourself

-As a betrayal trauma survivor, baby steps count!
+As a victim of abuse and infidelty, baby steps count!
 When the pain is intense and survival feels overwhelming, remember that an entire army of other women have survived this experience—and YOU WILL TOO.
 We know, because we’ve been there, and we believe in you!